 - Printing each element of a sequence

-- Executing a program for the number of each element in a sequence
+- Executing a function or another program for each element in a sequence

 - Accumulating data

 - Doing analysis through a Data Frame in data science.

 To give just a few examples.

 For loops are also commonly used in other programs, libraries, servers in the back end etc. we normally don’t see this because it is in the source code and we use the end product.
 If you were to check source code for open source libraries such as pandas, numpy, scipy, matplotlib, scikit-learn, PIL etc. you would very likely see multiple for loops being utilized behind the curtains.